conda-forge/miniforge/README.md

 ### conda/mamba usable in any terminals

-However, with the default choices of the Windows installer, these commands are only available in the "Anaconda Prompt".
-To be able to use these commands in other terminals, one needs to initialize conda for your shell by running in the Anaconda Prompt
+However, with the default choices of the Windows installer, these commands are only available in the "Miniforge Prompt".
+To be able to use these commands in other terminals, one needs to initialize conda for your shell by running in the Miniforge Prompt.

 ```sh
 conda init